 Historic sites and architecturally gorgeous buildings make for a long list of 'bucket list' places in Wiltshire, where there are so many holiday cottages in hat you will be spoilt for lovely places to stay.
 Start with Stonehenge and Salisbury Cathedral and work your way down the list.
 There can be no-one in the world who could not recognize a sighting of the pre-historic site of Stonehenge.
 Be there before sunrise on June 21st and watch the sun tip over the Helstone in the centre.
 In Swindon, Head for the magnificent award winning Great Western Railway museum 'Steam'.
 It'll charm and intrigue all the family - not just steam lovers (and then adjourn to the nerby McArthur Glen Shopping Outlet for some serious retail therapy)!
 The picturesque High Street in Marlborough offers a collection of tea rooms, old coaching inns, restaurants, boutiques and antique shops to fill day at any time of year.

-Hidden Valley is a beautiful, large family house with heated outdoor pool in a secluded rural location near the village of Box, between Bath and Chippenham.
+Hidden Valley is a beautiful, large family house with a heated outdoor pool in a secluded rural location near the village of Box between Bath and Chippenham.
 Sleeping 16 guests, the house is set in 8 acres.
-Recently fully refurbished, it offers a luxury, pet friendly holiday home.
+Recently fully refurbished, it offers a luxury, pet-friendly holiday home.
+Pets welcome.

 - Sleeps 16

 - Bedrooms 6